Do you go through life feeling unlucky?

 “Shallow men believe in luck.
 Strong men believe in cause and effect.” – Ralph Waldo Emerson

 Clearly you need to be out there in the world amongst people if you are to attract lucky things in your life.
-But there has been a whole school of thinking built up around the law of attraction and how you just had to visualise something and then sit back expecting good things to fall in your lap.
+But there has been a whole school of thought built up around the law of attraction and how you just had to visualise something and then sit back expecting good things to fall in your lap.

 Yes, it is good to get clarity about what you want and visualise what you want, but you still have to get off your backside!